Tom Southam

 During the 2005 UCI Road World Championships in Madrid, Southam agreed to join Charly Wegelius in riding under instructions for the Italian team rather than in support of longshot British leader Roger Hammond.
 British Cycling performance director Dave Brailsford stipulated that neither rider would likely ride for the British national team again.
 Southam returned to race for Great Britain team at the 2008 Tour of Britain.

-Southam is a member of Abbots Leigh Cricket Club, and once batted at 11, scoring an unbeaten 1 run in a twelve run tail-end partnership.